 Edible flowers can be fun additions to a home-grown diet.
 But it is important to remember that not all of the plants in a forest garden are included for their edible yield.

-Nitrogen Fixing Shade Flowers
+Nitrogen Fixing Shade Plants

 Some of the shade tolerant flowers that are found in a forest garden grow there because they have a relationship with bacteria on their root nodules, and so play a role in fixing nitrogen from the air and making it available in the soil for the up-take of other plants nearby.
 The degree to which nitrogen fixation occurs can depend, in part, on the levels of sunlight.
-However, there are still a range of shade flowers that do fix nitrogen to varying degrees.
+However, there are still a range of shade tolerant flowers that do fix nitrogen to varying degrees.

 Red clover (and certain other clovers) can be useful for nitrogen fixation in the shade, and around the sunnier edges of a forest garden.
 Fava beans (which are a flowering plant, of course, though they are not known primarily for their flowers) can also do well in partial shade and around the edges of a forest garden.
 Wood vetch is another shade flower that can work well in the dappled shade of many forest gardens.